Major hazard facilities

 For more information, see:

-Each hazardous chemical has a notification and threshold quantity.
+Each hazardous chemical has a notification quantity and a threshold quantity.

 - At the notification quantity, a facility must notify Comcare.